Armadilloa16/thesis/README.txt

 repo does not include the raw data or knitr chunk caches.
 They are large.
-If you'd like a copy that compiles just shoot me an email at and I'll be happy to send you all the data, figures, etc.:
+If you'd like a copy that compiles just shoot me an email
+at:

 lyron.winderbaum@student.adelaide.edu.au

+and I'll be happy to send you all the data, figures, etc.